microsoft/alguidelines/content/docs/patterns/template-method-pattern/index.md

 _Created by Patrick Schiefer, Described by Patrick Schiefer_

 ## Abstract
-The goal of this pattern is too simplify the solution of  similar problems and make your code more readable
+The goal of this pattern is to simplify the solution of similar problems and make your code more readable.

 ## Problem
 In nearly every app you have sometimes to solve similar problems for diferent cases.
 Mostly not the same developer will solve every case.
 This results in diferent solutions.